akoidan/pychat/README.md

 ```

 # TODO
+* User icon should be clickable with ability to show user profile/send message and etc. Users should be filterable in userlist
 * IF chat is opened on multiple tabs, we should display what'sup like message "CHat is opened there, do you want to stop using it here?". subecribe to ls change
 * remove history query param from ws
 * history loading messages should be fully refactored, loaduphistory should pass existing messages ids the same way syncHistory does